h0idp/Slime-Chunk-Finder-/README.md

 ## Installation

-1. Clone this repository or download the files.
+1. Clone this repository or download the exe.
 2. Install the required dependencies by running:
    ```bash
    pip install -r requirements.txt